Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 raped by the Bangladesh Army and the settlers.

 Longadu Massacre, 4/05/1989:

-Abdur Rashid, a Bangladeshi community leader was gunned down
+Abdur Rashid, a Muslim community leader was gunned down

 by an un-identified gunman.
-The Bangladesh authority and the Bangladeshi
+The Bangladesh authority and Muslim

 settlers suspect that he was gunned down by the Shanti Bahini, due to his

-involvement in the racially motivated crimes against the Jumma people,
+involvement in the racially motivated crimes against the indigenous Jumma people,

 though Shanti Bahini denies the claims.In reprisal to Abdur Rashid's killing